croberts15/LaunchPad_Kit/libraries/README.txt

-If you wish to use these libraries please copy the "GroveModulesLib" folder into your Energia libraries folder.
+If you wish to use these libraries please copy all contents of this folder into your Energia libraries folder.
 Windows: My Documents\Energia\libraries
 Mac & Linux: ~/Documents/Energia/Libraries